Gasparilla Bowl geared toward celebrating pirates, college football

 What exactly is the Gasparilla in Gasparilla Bowl?

 Well, simply put, it’s a celebration of pirates and pirate lore.
 In 1904, the city of Tampa hosted what would become an annual festival recognizing the legend, albeit a fictitious one, of pirate Jose Gaspar.
-The Gasparilla Bowl has become entwined the Gasparilla festivities which are held in January.
+The Gasparilla Bowl has become entwined in the Gasparilla festivities, which are held in January.

 “We lean into our pirate-based theme,” Gasparilla Bowl executive director Scott Glaser told The Atlanta Journal-Constitution.
 “In late January our community hosts a parade that draws about 600,000 people to the Tampa Bay area.
 (The Gasparilla Bowl) is kind of the dress rehearsal for that.